 and estimate $\widehat{SACE}^{\alpha_1}_{\btheta}=\sum_{i=1}^{n}r_ig^{\alpha_1}(\bx_{0i},\hat{\btheta}).$ \end{enumerate} We illustrate the use of this approach in Section \ref{Sec:Data}.
-Of note is that our proposed sensitivity parameter is identical to the one proposed by \cite{ding2017principal}.
-Our sensitivity analysis requires estimation of $\widetilde{\pi}^1_{as}(\bx_0)$, but offers the flexibility of not using it in the matching process, and thus is expected to reduce, at least to some extent, the dependence of the final results on correct specification of the principal score model.
+Although our proposed sensitivity parameter is identical to the one proposed by \cite{ding2017principal}, and although it requires estimation of $\widetilde{\pi}^1_{as}(\bx_0)$, it does offer the flexibility of not using it in the matching process, and thus it is expected to reduce, at least to some extent, the dependence of the final results on correct specification of the principal score model.